 What are the goals of the Fund?

-The Green Revolving Fund’s primary goals are to reduce the campus carbon footprint, help UMD save money, help educate the campus community about sustainability issues, and to help increase interdisciplinary connections throughout campus.
-Proposals are evaluated by the Office of Sustainability and by the Sustainability Committee.
+The Green Revolving Fund’s primary goals are to reduce the campus carbon footprint, save money on operating costs, educate the campus community about sustainability issues, and increase interdisciplinary connections throughout campus.

 Who can apply?

 Any UMD student, staff or faculty member may apply for Green Revolving Funds.
 Student applications require a faculty or departmental advisor, to help in managing fund appropriations.

 Awards are based on how the projects meet the Green Fund criteria and the current needs of the University.
 Applications are reviewed by both the UMD Sustainability Committee and UMD Facilities Management.
 An application should address one or more of the criteria below:

 - Fits within the mission and goals of the University of Minnesota and the UMD Strategic Plan

 - Projects payback their costs within 10 years

 - Reduces greenhouse gas emissions